Source configuration

 - Connection information (name, link to connection detail page)

-- Database and table (for ClickHouse sources)
+- Database and table (for ClickHouse and StarRocks sources)

 -

-Field configuration
+Column configuration

-- Complete list of configured fields
+- Complete list of configured columns

-- Time field and severity field settings
+- Time column and severity column settings

 -